Home toxics disposal options

 subscribe to receive email alerts from the City of Ann Arbor for recycling updates via GovDelivery.
 Some stores, such as Big Georges and Best Buy, will pick up an old television when a customer buys a new TV and has it delivered.

 Before you recycle your computer, be sure to erase the unit's hard drive to eliminate personal data.
-Best Buy's website offers a two-minute video showing how to erase data from a hard drive under "recycling."

 Due to the toxic chemicals that can be released when computer monitors and televisions are crushed, these items are prohibited from Ann Arbor's trash and recycling carts and dumpsters.